sarthak11234/Sarthak_DBMS/README.md

 7. create user 'sarthak'@localhost identified by 'sarthak123';
 Use: Create a new MySQL user named sarthak that can connect from localhost with the specified password.

-Note: This command failed because the user already existed.

 8. SELECT User, Host FROM mysql.user WHERE User = 'sarthak' AND Host = 'localhost';
 Use: Check if the user sarthak exists on localhost in the MySQL user table.